FilippoCiarlo/FilippoCiarlo/README.md

 - I'm a UniMoRe CS student🎓
 - I love programming (mainly in Python🐍)
-- In my free time i like to play the guitar🎸
+- In my free time i like to:
+  - Reading Books📖
+  - Solving Puzzles🧩
+  - Playing the Guitar🎸
+  - Taking walks in the Nature 🏔️

 ## More about me
 <p>